 You will need to send the following documents to Service Ontario:

 - Marriage Licence Application Form, completed and signed. **NOTE: Under ‘Parent’s name and place of birth’ please include parents maiden name, if applicable. **

 - Statement of Sole Responsibility: for each divorce (signed by both applicants who are planning to get married, and a witness)

 - Legal Opinion Letter: from an Ontario lawyer, addressed to both people who plan to get married, giving reasons why the divorce or annulment should be recognized in Ontario

 - Divorce Decree or Annulment: an original or court-certified copy in English or French.
 If the decree is in another language, you will need to include a translated copy and an affidavit sworn by a certified translator

 Note: Completed Foreign Divorce Authorizations are sent to applicants by courier.
-It is important that your full mailing address including suite/unit/apartment and buzzer number is included on the marriage licence application form, or the courier package cannot be delivered and will be returned to Service Ontario.
+It is important that your full mailing address including suite/unit/apartment and buzzer number on the marriage licence application form, or the courier package cannot be delivered and will be returned to Service Ontario.

 Please mail these documents directly to: